Ozarke/sentiment/README.md

 This api requires Pro level subscribtion on roll20.
 The code provided are both an API script and a character sheet.
 These must be used together.
 Fist figure out what version you would like ot use.
 V1.02 is the most recent.
 ### API Installation
 Navigate to the Game Details Page of the target game.
-Once there, Select API Scripts from Setting dropdown.
+Once there, Select API Scripts from Settings dropdown.
 <p align="center">
   <img align="middle" src="https://roll20.zendesk.com/hc/article_attachments/360067045633/API_Test___Roll20__Online_virtual_tabletop__1_.png" width= "40%"/>
 </p>